juanrmn/Arduino-Telescope-Control/README.md

-Control telescope with Stellarium and Arduino
+Telescope control with Stellarium and Arduino
 ==============================================